ntsakonas/ntsakonas.github.io/_posts/2020-10-26-java-test-fixtures-with-JUnit5.md

     }

     @Test
-    void verifyFixtureInjection() {
+    void testRecordChainer() {

         String recordSignature = chainer.chainRecord("previous_block", "next_block");
         assertThat(recordSignature).isEqualTo("signature");

         // Just verify that the signer was called Mockito.verify(stationSignerMock, Mockito.times(1)).signDataBlock(anyString());
         // OR
         // Verify that the signer was called with the correct message structure